 Solar Panel System After 20 Years — What Now?
 Options, Costs, and Outlook for Owners

 In 2026, approximately 66,000 photovoltaic systems in Germany will no longer be eligible for the 20-year fixed feed-in tariff under the EEG.
 This affects systems installed in 2005—the early years of the solar boom following the EEG reform.
-In the years that follow, the wave will grow ever larger: by 2029, it will already include systems with a capacity of nearly 2 gigawatts, and from 2030 onward, it will consistently exceed 4 gigawatts per year.
+In the years that follow, the wave will continue to grow: by 2029, it will already include systems with a capacity of nearly 2 gigawatts, and starting in 2030, it will consistently exceed 4 gigawatts per year.

-The feed-in tariff under the Renewable Energy Sources Act (EEG) is valid for 20 years plus the year of commissioning.
-Anyone who commissioned their PV system in 2005 will receive the guaranteed feed-in tariff until the end of 2026—after that, a new phase begins for the post-EEG system.
+The EEG feed-in tariff under the Renewable Energy Sources Act (EEG) is valid for 20 years plus the year the system was commissioned.
+Anyone who commissioned their PV system in 2005 will receive the guaranteed feed-in tariff until December 31, 2026—the subsidy period always ends at the end of the year.
+After that, a new phase begins for post-EEG systems.
 In 2005, over 900 MW of PV capacity was added in Germany for the first time; in 2006, another 840 MW; and in 2007, 1,245 MW.
-These solar systems will reach the end of their EEG subsidies in droves over the next few years.
+These solar systems will reach the end of their EEG subsidy period in droves over the next few years.

 | Year of discontinuation | Year of commissioning | Volume (MW) | Dominant segment |